-- Static methods are used to determine time independent core characteristics.
+- Static methods are used to determine time-independent core characteristics.
 These methods can be used to describe phenomena that occur independently of time.
-On the other hand they cannot be used to determine most dynamic characteristics.
+On the other hand, they cannot be used to determine the most dynamic characteristics.

-- Kinetic methods are used to study parameters (parameters of delayed neutrons etc.) which determine short-term and medium-term kinetics.
+- Kinetic methods are used to study parameters (parameters of delayed neutrons etc.) that determine short-term and medium-term kinetics.

 There are three main kinetic methods for experimental determination of neutron kinetics parameters:

-where s0 = 1/e is the stable reactor period or asymptotic period of reactor.
-This root, s0, is positive for ρ > 0 and negative for ρ < 0, therefore this root describes the reactor response, which is lasting after the transition phenomena have died out.
-The measurement of asymptotic period, can be used to determine (directly from inhour equation) the reactivity inserted to the system.
+where s0 = 1/e is the stable reactor period or asymptotic period of the reactor.
+This root, s0, is positive for ρ > 0 and negative for ρ < 0.
+Therefore this root describes the reactor response, lasting after the transition phenomena have died out.
+The measurement of the asymptotic period can be used to determine (directly from the inhour equation) the reactivity inserted into the system.

 As was described in the Prompt Jump Approximation, the response of a neutron detector (n1 ➝ n2) immediately after a control rod is dropped into a critical reactor (ρ1 = 0) is related by:

-which allows determination of the reactivity worth of the rod.
-The rod drop method is advantageous because it is very quick to perform and it requires no extra equipment.
-Moreover it can easily and safely measure large amounts of reactivity.
-On the other hand the rod drop method is associated usually with reactor shutdown and subsequent reactor startup.
-Also, the rod drop time is not instantaneous as is theoretically assumed, therefore limiting the accuracy of the method.
+which allows the determination of the reactivity worth of the rod.
+The rod drop method is advantageous because it is very quick to perform and requires no extra equipment.
+Moreover, it can easily and safely measure large amounts of reactivity.
+On the other hand, the rod drop method is usually associated with reactor shutdown and subsequent reactor startup.
+Also, the rod drop time is not instantaneous as is theoretically assumed, therefore limiting the method’s accuracy.
 In PWRs, the drop time of all control rods is usually about 2 – 4 seconds.

-This method is widely used to determine the worth of all control rods (i.e. of an emergency shutdown system).
-This method can be also used to determine the parameters of delayed neutrons.
-These data can be obtained by decomposition of neutron flux coastdown.
+This method is widely used to determine the worth of all control rods (i.e., of an emergency shutdown system).
+This method can also be used to determine the parameters of delayed neutrons, and these data can be obtained by decomposition of neutron flux coastdown.

 A more accurate method is, for example, in: